Peter McDougall (physician): Natural history and the discovery of the roseate tern

 McDougall took up collecting natural history objects in his leisure time, sometimes buying them or exchanging specimens with other collectors.
-He also occasionally assisted the Director of the Hunterian Museum, Captain James Laskey, in its Anatomy Department, as well as taking an interest in its collection of zoological specimens.
+He also occasionally assisted the Director of the Hunterian Museum in Glasgow, Captain James Laskey, in its Anatomy Department, as well as taking an interest in its collection of zoological specimens.
 On 24 July 1812 McDougall and two friends were on Great Cumbrae in the Firth of Clyde and McDougall reported that he was hardly able to walk around because of the large number of terns nesting of the ground.
 As the adults flew close to McDougall and his friends to defend their eggs, one of McDougall's companions shot one and it fell close to McDougall.
 When McDougall picked it up he noted that it looked different from the common terns (Sterna hirundo) he was familiar with, so he requested that his friends shoot some more.
 As his companions tried to obtain more specimens McDougall studied the terns.
 He noted that:

 "The new species was discerned by the comparative shortness of the wing, whiteness of plumage, and by elegance and comparative slowness of motion, sweeping along or resting in the air almost immovable, like some species of Hawk, and from its size being considerable smaller than that of Sterna hirundo."

 It is likely that a second as yet to be described species of tern, the Arctic tern (Sterna paradisea) was also present on Great Cumbrae at that time but this was not recognised as distinct from the common tern until 1819.

 Captain Laskey, of the Hunterian Museum, was acquainted with George Montagu, sharing an interest in Conchology and both being members of the Wernerian society, and he was quick to inform Montagu of his friend's discovery of a species new to the avifauna of Britain and arranged for one of the specimens to be sent to Montagu.
 Montagu published a formal description in 1813 and named the new species Sterna Dougallii acknowledging McDougall's recognition of the new species and his generous provision of the specimen.